github/codeql/docs/experimental.md

 In addition to our standard CodeQL queries and libraries, this repository may also contain queries and libraries of a more experimental nature.
 Experimental queries and libraries can be improved incrementally and may eventually reach a sufficient maturity to be included in our standard libraries and queries.

-Experimental queries and libraries may not be actively maintained as the standard libraries evolve, may be changed in backwards-incompatible ways or may be removed entirely in the future without deprecation warnings.
+Experimental queries and libraries may not be actively maintained as the standard libraries evolve.
+They may also be changed in backwards-incompatible ways or may be removed entirely in the future without deprecation warnings.

 ## Requirements